University Ranking Methodology

 5- Green Human Capital

-The fifth pillar, Green Human Capital, holds 19% of the total ranking weight.
+The fifth pillar of the University ranking methodology, Green Human Capital, holds 19% of the total ranking weight.
 This pillar consists of 16 standards, each assigned a weight of either 1 or 2, reflecting the varying significance of the criteria.
 It evaluates students’ demographics, including undergraduate, graduate, international students, and those with disabilities, implementation of eco-literacy assessments, tracking ecological footprints and the active participation of students and staff in green initiatives and eco-friendly projects.
 It also delves into student engagement in union activities, and student-led green societies.
 The pillar emphasizes alumni engagement, dedicated Alumni Affairs positions, and the Career Center’s role.
 It also evaluates Graduate Employment Rate and Entrepreneurial Graduates to measure post-graduation success, while mental health support and initiatives promoting healthy lifestyles ensure holistic student well-being.

 Green Human CapitalWeight